adamatan/cfp/cfps/think-functions-short-kubecon.md

 Thinks Functions

 # Elevator Pitch (300 characters)
 What would apps look like if we never had to think about servers, performance or even cost?
-This session demonstrates how an Uber-like ridesharing application can be built entirely from functions -  starting with a architectural overview and progressing to actual JS code.
+This session demonstrates how an Uber-like ridesharing application can be built entirely from functions -  starting with an architectural overview and progressing to actual JS code.

 # Talk Format